-Cash caused by Overheating (or over cooling)
+Cash caused by Overheating (or cooling)

 During the summer months, the most common reason for a fruit fly culture to crash is due to overheating (or over cooling).
-The ideal temperature for D. Melanogaster and D. Hydei is aproximatly 21°C to 25°C however they can handle a range between 16 °C to 29 °C. Anything much more below or above this temperature range can be fatal.
+The ideal temperature for D. Melanogaster and D. Hydei is approximately 21°C to 25°C however they can handle a range between 16 °C to 29 °C. Anything much more below or above this temperature range can be fatal.
 Your frog room should not be reaching temperatures of over 29 °C for the health of your dart frogs.

 Some solutions to prevent overheating your fruit fly cultures

 Installing an air conditioner unit in the room.
 You don’t have to spend a lot of money on one.
 You just need to regulate the temperature of the room.
 At Jungle Jewel Exotics we keep our Frog Room at approximately 24°C. Be careful not to place fruit flies, Dart Frogs or Vivarium’s to close to an Air Conditioner, as it will freeze them.

 If your frog room is at a comfortable temperature, but you are still having crashes or poor production try moving your fruit fly cultures to a lower shelf or onto the floor.
 A normal room will vary in temperature by a couple degrees, and may be cooler near the floor.